Cactoidal/Time-Crystal/godot/README.md

 At the same time, the Functions callback will trigger Automation to push the player into a matchmaking queue.
 As soon as another player is available, the match begins immediately.
 Players submit moves, one move allowed every 3 blocks, until they achieve their secret winning condition.

 A player can declare victory by providing the full string of their secret passphrase, dealt cards, inventory, and win condition.
 This gets hashed on-chain and compared to the hash put there by the oracle.
-If they match, the game immediately ends, and Automation is called to evaluate the game state
+If they match, the game immediately ends, and Automation is called to evaluate the game state.

 If the declaring player has a game state satisfying the win condition, and only played cards available in their secret hand and inventory, the Automation DON will award them the victory.
 Otherwise, the opponent wins instead.